picoDoc/DotMapper/README.md

 http://projects.andrewwhitby.com/uk-ethnicity-map

-Based on code from Dustin A. Cooper, who adapted it from a similar project by Brandon Martin-Anderson from the MIT Media Lab.
+Based on code from Dustin A. Cable, who adapted it from a similar project by Brandon Martin-Anderson from the MIT Media Lab.

 Usage
 -----